sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients SHOULD use Dynamic Registration as per [[RFC7591]] to reduce manual labor and the risks of configuration errors.
 Dynamic Client Registration Management Protocol [[RFC7592]] MAY be used by Clients.

+In case a native Client is using per-instance registration, the Client MUST use Dynamic Registration.

 # OpenID Provider profile
 For OpenID Providers the following items are applicable:
 - OpenID Providers MUST implement all *Mandatory to Implement Features for All OpenID Providers* (Section 15.1) and all *Mandatory to Implement Features for Dynamic OpenID Providers* (Section 15.2) of [[OpenID.Core]].
 Note that these Mandatory to Implement features include required support for the Hybrid Flow for authentication (Response Types `id_token` and `id_token token`).
 This profile deviates from this requirement, as this profile specifically forbids the use of the Hybrid Flow (see also [Chapter 3](#flow)).
-- OpenID Providers MUST support and require the use of 'Proof Key for Code Exchange' ([[RFC7636]]) using only the `S256` verification method and a code verifier with at least 43 and at most 128 cryptographically random characters to allow public Clients to protect calls to the Token Endpoint.
+- OpenID Providers MUST support and require the use of 'Proof Key for Code Exchange' ([[RFC7636]]) using only the `S256` verification method and a code verifier with at least 43 and at most 128 cryptographically random characters to allow Clients to protect calls to the Token Endpoint.
 - OpenID Providers MUST apply the necessary 'Cross-Origin Resource Sharing' ([[CORS]]) headers to allow browsers to protect requests to its endpoints and SHOULD NOT use wildcard origins.
 - OpenID Providers that support Web Applications SHOULD follow the best practices specified in [[?OAuth2.Browser-Based-Apps]].
 - OpenID Providers that support Native Applications MUST follow the best practices specified in OAuth 2.0 for Native Apps [[RFC8252]].